 Jill Amory left her old life behind to wander across the country on foot, with just a backpack.
 Including a stable dentist boyfriend.
 She paints windows for businesses to earn a little money and has a deadline set to travel all the States.
 Jill doesn’t quite know what she wants in life, but she knows it is not commitment.

-I don’t know what the qualifications were for getting the Harlequin Temptation Award of Excellence, but I wasn’t impressed with Barbara Delinsky’s Having Faith.
-I think the award was merely a way for editors to play favorites with authors without having to pay them more; however that’s just me being cynical.
+I don’t know the qualifications for getting the Harlequin Temptation Award of Excellence, but I wasn’t impressed with Barbara Delinsky’s Having Faith.
+I think the award was merely a way for editors to play favorites with authors without having to pay them more.
+That’s just me being cynical.

-They reveal a lot more to each other than they ever have before: not just that they’re compatible in the bedroom, but also that they’re both jerks.
-The two of them make fun of their exes, Sawyer complaining how his ex-wife’s boobs sagged, Faith talking about how her husband was a dud in the sack.
-They drink some more and have more sex, then wake up with huge hangovers, in shock at what they’ve done....
+The pair reveal a lot more to each other than they ever have before—not only that they’re compatible in the bedroom but also that they’re both jerks.
+The two of them make fun of their exes: Sawyer complaining how his ex-wife’s boobs sagged, Faith, talking about how her husband was a dud in the sack.
+They drink some more and have more sex, then wake up with massive hangovers, in shock at what they’ve done....
 Read more “Category Romance Review: Having Faith by Barbara Delinsky”